mysociety/citizenconnect/documentation/API.md

 Required.
 The original text of the problem or question.
 Limited to a maximum of 2000 characters.

 ### moderated_description
-Required for public problems that are to be published (see `public` and `publication_status` below).
+Required for public problems that are to be published (see `public` below).
 A moderated description of the problem or question, suitable for publication.
 No character limit applied.

 ### category
 Required.
 The problem or question category, currently we have: